 But there are a few different types of hybrids, so to help you understand the options and the pros and cons of each, we’ve looked at some of the reasons you might consider a hybrid and explained how the different types of hybrids work.

 What are the benefits of a hybrid car versus a normal petrol or diesel car?

 Reduced running costs:

 Hybrids consume less fuel than regular cars, since the electric motor drives the wheels for part of the time, especially from standstill or at lower speeds, and helps for the rest of the journey.
-When the engine fires up, it doesn’t have to work so hard either, as the car is already in motion, further improving fuel economy.
+When the engine fires up, it doesn’t have to work as hard either, as the car is already in motion, further improving fuel economy.